bqth29/simulated-bifurcation-algorithm/README.md

 ### SB Algorithm's hyperparameters setting

 The SB algorithm has a set of hyperparameters corresponding to physical constants derived from quantum theory, which have been fine-tuned (Goto *et al.*) to give the best results most of the time.
-However, depending on the properties of the instances used, different hyperparameters may be of interest.
+Nevertheless, the relevance of specific hyperparameters may vary depending on the properties of the instances.
 For this purpose, the `set_env` function can be used to modify their value.

 ```python
 # Custom hyperparameters values